aschollwoeck/aschollwoeck.github.io/hugo/content/posts/2022-09-24-typesafe-sql-part-1.md

 I still want to use Dapper as it does a fantastic job.
 We only need to provide input for Dapper or provide an additional abstraction layer.

-One of our goals is also "zero-cost abstractions"... let's see if we can do this somehow with new source generation of .NET 5.
+One of our goals is also "zero-cost abstractions"... let's see if we can do this somehow with new source generation of .NET 5 and exciting new features in .NET 6.
-We might can get rid of method chaining and thus additional overhead by replacing the method chaining during compile time with a static string.
+We might can get rid of method calls during runtime and thus additional overhead by replacing the method chaining during compile time with a static string.
 Then we would have the same behaviour as we would use Dapper only.

 This might look then like this:

 {{<mermaid title="Type safe SQL flow">}}
 graph TD;